nvs/gem/docs/workflow.md

 ### Closed

-When closed an issue must have a special label applied.
+When closed an issue must have a status label applied.
 This is to help document its progress.

 - `Finished`: The performed work was tested and indeed functions as intended.